bgreenstein23/bgreenstein23.github.io/README.md

 ---

 ## 👋 About Me
-[cite_start]I am an Economics and Entrepreneurship student specialising in Data Science at Reichman University[cite: 8].
+I am an Economics and Entrepreneurship student specialising in Data Science at Reichman University.
 Originally from Australia, I moved to Israel to pursue my degree and build a career at the intersection of commercial strategy and technical execution.

-[cite_start]I am passionate about applying analytical thinking to improve operational efficiency[cite: 6]. [cite_start]My professional background includes supporting investment and business development functions at The Betesh Group, where I built multi-source deal-flow databases and implemented automated, AI-based workflows[cite: 14, 15, 16].
+I am passionate about applying analytical thinking to improve operational efficiency.
+My professional background includes supporting investment and business development functions at The Betesh Group, where I built multi-source deal-flow databases and implemented automated, AI-based workflows.
 Outside of my technical work, I am a keen rugby player and captain, having represented Australia at the Maccabiah Games.

 ---